 Fashion Team is ideal for fashion photographers with large teams.
 It can help you keep track of members, tag photoshoots, and search for specific keywords.

-This is great for photographers who want to better organise their work and don’t want to confuse team members.
+This is great for photographers who want to better organize their work and don’t want to confuse team members.

 If you’re working on a group project or submitting work to a magazine, you want to know exactly who you’re working with without wasting time.
 Fashion Team promises to do that work for you.